raphamorim/mugiwara/README.md

 > Mugiwara is a fast minimal CSS-in-JS created to reduce size of CSS injected

-[WORK IN PROGRESS, NOTHING TO SEE HERE YET]

 Mugiwara uses similar [Virtual CSS concept to reduce bundle](https://ryantsao.com/blog/virtual-css-with-styletron) however using a preemption algorithm behind, called as [Chain CSS](#how-chain-css-works).

 #### Principles: